 Not surprising, as B2B customers adjust to online buying, they will naturally compare it to their personal B2C experiences.

-In the McKinsey 2019 study (pre-COVID-19), this trend was already emerging; the survey highlighted suppliers who provided “outstanding digital experiences to buyers” to be twice as likely to be chosen as primary suppliers than those who provided “poor digital experiences.”
+In the McKinsey 2019 study (pre-COVID-19), this trend was already emerging; the survey highlighted suppliers who provided “outstanding digital experiences to The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince.” to be twice as likely to be chosen as primary suppliers than those who provided “poor digital experiences.”

 The Company Website Is Instrumental in B2B Sales